wilbertC21/wc53-IT265-002/docs/studio-brainstorm.md

 - **Chosen Name**:
 Catalyst Studios
 - **About the name**:
-Catalyst Studios captures the essence of reaction-driven gameplay.
-A catalyst initiates immediate change/reaction—just like the split-second decisions in fast-paced games such as Spit and Spoons.
+Catalyst Studios captures the essence of reaction driven gameplay.
+A catalyst initiates immediate change/reaction just like the split second decisions in fast paced games such as Spit and Spoons.
 The name reflects our focus on reflex heavy mechanics that create fun moments and most importantly competition.
 "Studios" feels indie friendly, suggesting a place where ideas come to life and players connect through shared experiences.
 - **Social Medias with name available**:
 @playcatalyst
 - **Possible domain names available**: